-Minneapolis, Minnesota Notes to the Financial Statements June 30, 2020
+Minneapolis, Minnesota Notes to the Financial Statements June 30, 2021

-D. Assets, Deferred Outflows of Resources, Liabilities and Net Position/Fund Balances
+D. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position/Fund Balances

 Deposits and Investments

 The Charter School's cash and cash equivalents are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.